tylerchilds/cutestrap/features/index.md

 ## Getting Started

-Cutestrap Two has evolved in quite a few ways and packs a mighty punch for such a small project.
+Cutestrap has evolved in quite a few ways and packs a mighty punch for such a small project.
 It's best to imagine if it was an animal, it would be a Mantis Shrimp.
 I'll leave you to come up with metaphors for other CSS Frameworks.